Protected: Langston Hughes in Reno – timeline

 Several fellows, porters, etc, batch here.
 I go in with them on board.

-• Hughes’ letter to Noel Sullivan, written soon after his Reno arrival, describes the boarding house he’ll use as a home address for nine days and again for six weeks in October and November.
+• Hughes’ letter to Noel Sullivan, written soon after his Reno arrival, brims with excitement in its detail.
+His charming description of the landlady and her boarding house he’ll use as a home address for nine days and again for six weeks in October and November has been re-printed from this letter several times.

 Sept 6